 - Gold Leaf Pen

-- Immediately after coating your tile, place your image on top and gently press down with your brush.
+- Immediately after coating your tile, place your image face up on top and gently press down with your brush.

 - Gently paint your second coat of Mod Podge over your image and the entire top portion of the tile.
 Be sure that all edges of your image are sticking nicely to the tile.
 Set aside to allow to dry for a couple of hours.
 The surface will not feel tacky when it’s completely dry.

-- I added a little bling to the side edges of my diy botanical coasters with my Gold Leafing Pen.
+- Take the Gold Leafing Pen and draw along the edges.
 This works just like a marker and gave a finished look to the sides of my tiles.

 I love them!
 Aside from a few visible brush marks, I’d say they’re perfect!